brandondrew/corrections/README.md

 - [ ] I would like to add support for doing a look up online of frequency data for words, such as chá and chã, to determine whether one word can be ignored or not.

+- [ ] Experiment with performance improvements by loading word lists into memory if they are below a threshold specified by `MAX_WORD_LIST_SIZE`.

+- [ ] Add command-line options.

+- [ ] Upgrade TTY to 0.7.0.

+- [ ] Create an executable that can be installed with `gem install corrections`.

+- [ ] Add Aruba specs.

+- [ ] Add support for URLs in addition to local file paths.

+- [ ] Add a library of known good URLs for downloading spelling dictionaries (I've found good ones surprisingly hard to find).

+- [ ] Retry request for file location after being given a bad path (or URL).

+- [ ] Consider using https://github.com/brianmario/charlock_holmes to display confidence for possible encodings.

+- [ ] Add `readline` support.